souheilbenslama/free-genai-bootcamp-2025/lang-portal/backend-go/technical-specs.md

 - the backend server must be written in go
 - the database will be sqlite3
 - the api will be built using Gin frameworkwind
+- Mage is the task write for go
 - the api will always return json
 - there will be no authentication or authorization
 - every thing will for a single user

+## Directory structure

+backend-go/
+├── cmd/
+│   └── api/               # Main API server executable
+├── internal/              # Private application code not importable by other projects │   ├── api/
+│   │   ├── handlers/     # HTTP request handlers for each endpoint
+│   │   ├── middleware/   # HTTP middleware (logging, error handling, etc.)
+│   │   └── routes/       # API route definitions and setup
+│   ├── models/
+│   ├── repository/       # Data access layer interfaces and implementations │   │   └── sqlite/
+│   └── service/         # Business logic and use case implementations ├── database/
+│   ├── migrations/      # Database schema changes and versioning
+│   └── seed/           # Initial data for development and testing ├── config/
+├── pkg/                # Public packages that can be imported by other projects │   └── utils/
+└── tests/

 ## Database Schema